 Waring, G.T., Josephson, E., Maze-Foley, K., and Rosel, P.E.
 (2013) U.S. Atlantic and Gulf of Mexico marine mammal stock assessments -- 2012.
 NOAA Technical Memorandum NMFS-NE-221.
 National Marine Fisheries Service, Woods Hole, MA.
 319 pp.

-1. Collect baseline occurrence data (location, sex, group size, etc) of humpback whales (and other species of baleen whales opportunistically)
+1. Collect baseline occurrence data (location, sex, group size, behavior) of humpback whales (and other species of baleen whales opportunistically)

 2. Obtain identification photographs of humpback whales for inclusion in regional and local catalogs.

-5. Conduct satellite tagging to document seasonal humpback whale movement patterns in the nearshore waters off Virginia Beach, specifically whether the whales spend significant time in areas of high shipping traffic and/or areas of Navy training exercises.
+4. Conduct satellite tagging to document seasonal humpback whale movement patterns in the nearshore waters off Virginia Beach, specifically whether the whales spend significant time in areas of high shipping traffic and/or areas of U.S. Navy training exercises.

-The photo-ID catalog includes 31 unique humpback whales as of June 2015.
-Of the 31 unique individuals, 24 whales include fluke identification photos as well as dorsal images.
-Images of flukes have been submitted to Allied Whale and the Virginia Aquarium for matching.
-Although matching for these images is still underway, preliminary results from Allied Whale indicate at least two known matches to Gulf of Maine individuals (GOM67 and GOM73), as well as one match to a Newfoundland animal (HWC#7799) and one match to a St. Pierre and Miquelon animal (HWC#7621/ WBR#958).
+As of October 2017, there have been 106 unique humpback whales photo-identified during the course of this project.
+Thirty-one (31) individuals were identified during the first year of effort (2014/2015), 38 were identified during the second year of effort (2015/2016) (including six re-sights from the previous year) and 58 were identified during the third year of effort (2016/2017) (including 16 re-sightings from the previous two years).
+Approximately 71.7 percent (76 of 106) of individuals were estimated to be juveniles based on size assessment in the field.
+Images of flukes have been submitted to Allied Whale and fluke and dorsal fin images were shared with the Virginia Aquarium for matching.
+Although matching for these images is still underway, preliminary results from Allied Whale indicate at least two known matches to Gulf of Maine individuals, as well as one match to a Newfoundland animal and one match to a St. Pierre and Miquelon animal.